-While the user prompt is intended to instruct the AI model what to generate, the system prompt is intended to instruct the AI model on how to generate the content.
-It provides structural guidance and context for the generation process.
+While the user prompt instructs the AI model what to generate, the system prompt instructs the AI model how to generate content.
+It provides structural guidance for the generation process.

 You are a content assistant.